hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 	- Confucian precepts of benevolent rule ( #Cambridge, #Hall_1966 ).
 Indeed Vaporis himself mentions "Considerable benevolence was shown by officials to commoners caught trying to go through or around sekisho illegally" ( #Vaporis 1994, 180) despite his position that authorities were set against letting commoners travel.
 	- Reference work of leaving peasants with surplus for overall economic benefit.
 Perhaps they have more to lose than to gain if they go against the commoners.
 Perhaps the idea of them being against pilgrimage is based on a few writings without taking their overall actions into account.
 **Conclusion:** Sum up the reasons for tourism and how they outweigh against tourism.
 If the authorities were more concerned about economy and managing the country, it is understandable why they would not hinder pilgrimage and only lightly voice "unnecessary travel".
 To understand this economic element, it is first necessary to understand the situation surrounding pilgrimage.
-Therefore I will briefly outline the rise in pilgrimage the primary factors that led to its increase.
+Therefore I will briefly outline the rise in pilgrimage the primary factors that led to its increase.%%

 ## Background: The rise of tourism pilgrimage
 As Japan entered an era of peace in the beginning of the Tokugawa period, many changes were instituted that would allow for mass travel.
 While travel was still time consuming and arduous, it was no longer dangerous.
 With the alternate attendance system, the amount of people traveling the roads grew significantly, thus the bakufu made keeping the traffic flowing smoothly a high priority.